hydephp/develop/docs/digging-deeper/advanced-markdown.md

 ```
 ````

+### Limitations

+The filepaths are hidden on mobile devices using CSS to prevent them from overlapping with the code block.

 ## Dynamic Markdown Links

 HydePHP provides a powerful feature for automatically resolving dynamic links within your pages and posts using a special Hyde Markdown link syntax, designed to match the syntax of the `Hyde` facade.